Ridouan Taghi: Assassinations

 Despite earlier convictions, Taghi remained out of the police's sight.
 The first time he came to notice again was in 2013, when the Spanish police linked him to the assassination of Mohammed Abdellaoui the same year.
 At that time, he was also seen as a major cocaine dealer.
 Starting in 2013, the Team Criminal Intelligence and Financial Intelligence Unit from the Dutch police received tips about Taghi.

 The tipping point was when in June 2015 drug trafficker Ebrahim Buzhu reported Taghi and his suspected right hand man Saïd Razzouki to the Dutch police.
-Buzhu claimed he was on Taghi's hitlist after he helped abduct a coffeeshop owner in 2009, with whom Taghi was friends.
-Buzhu was found dead near Cadiz in January 2022.
+Buzhu claimed he was on Taghi's hitlist after he helped abduct a coffee shop owner in 2009, with whom Taghi was friends.
+Buzhu was found dead near Cádiz in January 2022.

 On 20 January 2014, there was an unsuccessful attempt to kill criminal Samir Jabli in Amersfoort.
 Instead, a student was killed.
 On 1 December 2014 Jabli was killed in another attempt on his life.
 Witness Nabil B. has alleged that Taghi was involved in this murder, but the Prosecution left it out of the trial due to lack of evidence.
 In August 2021, de Telegraaf reported that the police found Taghi's DNA on bullets used in Jabli's assassination.

-According to the Prosecution, Taghi ordered the assassination of spyshop employee Ronald Bakker in September 2015 in Huizen.
+According to the Prosecution, Taghi ordered the assassination of spy shop employee Ronald Bakker in September 2015 in Huizen.
 Bakker was ordered by the police to hand over information about his clients, which included Taghi's organisation.
 The Prosecution assumed this is why Taghi ordered the assassination.
-There were also plans to shoot the spyshop with a bazooka, but the suspects were arrested beforehand.
+There were also plans to shoot the spy shop with a bazooka, but the suspects were arrested beforehand.

 Abderrahim Belhadj was killed on 9 May 2016.
 According to the Prosecution, Taghi ordered this because Belhadj had stolen two blocks of cocaine.

 On 22 June 2016, criminal Samir Erraghib was assassinated in IJsselstein.
 According to the Prosecution, Taghi ordered this assassination because Erraghib had talked about him to the police.

 According to the Prosecution, Taghi and Razzouki went looking for Buzhu after he had delivered incriminating statements to the police.
 When they could not find Buzhu, they targeted a friend of Buzhu, Ranko Scekic.
 Scekic was killed on 22 June 2016, a few days before he was scheduled to be heard as a witness in a criminal case against Taghi's organisation.